Enter a search term below to search the Austin Monitor.

 Commissioner Kathleen Coyne explained, “The only reason there is a PUD being brought up is because (the South Central Waterfront Initiative) hasn’t been codified yet.”

-The South Central Waterfront Initiative was adopted by City Council in 2016 and was established to expand the open space and increase pedestrian access to 118 acres south of the river at Congress Avenue as well as increase affordable housing units to 20 percent of the total in the new housing developments.
+The South Central Waterfront Vision Framework Plan was adopted by City Council in 2016 and was established to expand the open space and increase pedestrian access to 118 acres south of the river at Congress Avenue as well as increase affordable housing units to 20 percent of the total in the new housing developments.

-Currently, the plan is developing under the watchful eye of the South Central Waterfront Advisory Board.
+Currently, the regulatory plan is developing under the watchful eye of the South Central Waterfront Advisory Board.

 Bates explained that in terms of water quality controls, this particular PUD was instrumental.
 “This project played a very key role in refining that (South Central Waterfront) proposal,” she said.
 Indeed, no commissioner argued against the environmental superiority of this project.
 Despite their reluctance to encourage PUDs in this district, the commissioners voted unanimously to approve a recommendation for the rezoning of this development site.